newsomeb/car-finder/SHARED_TASK_NOTES.md

 - Shared conversations are read-only with prompts to start new conversations
 - Share button appears in chat header when messages exist
 - Share URLs are automatically copied to clipboard when share button is clicked
+- Admin dashboard uses password authentication - should use proper auth in production
+- Admin stats are ephemeral (in-memory) - consider persistent storage for production
+- Admin dashboard auto-refreshes every 10 seconds when authenticated